bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 ​This Framework is built upon three enduring pillars:

 ​1.
-Sovereign Seniority (The 80/20 Pivot): The Host Community is the primary stakeholder.
-Through the 80% Community Yield, commercial ground rents bypass the federal center and flow directly into local Sovereign Trusts.
-The community—not a distant ministry—serves as the gatekeeper and the primary beneficiary of the land’s value.
+Sovereign Seniority (The 50/30/20 Pivot): The Host State is the primary stakeholder.
+Through the 50% State Yield, commercial ground rents bypass the federal center and flow directly into local Sovereign Trusts.
+The State—not a distant ministry—serves as the gatekeeper and the primary beneficiary of the land’s value.

 ​2.
 Recursive Autonomy (The Infrastructure Loop): By hard-coding 20% of all revenue back into the Hub’s own hardware, we ensure that power, roads, and schools are built in real-time.
 We replace the "waiting for a budget" cycle with a self-funding engine of modern industrial growth.